noahBax/Tetris-AI-Trainer/README.md

 For my AI, I chose to use 12 different metrics.
 Some of them are more important than others, but all in all they give my AI a pretty good understanding of how the Tetris board looks in each scenario.
 Each metric is multiplied by a "weight" which essentially decides how important that metric is when it comes to scoring the board.
-Multiply each weight by its associated metric and add them all together and that's how you get the score for a board.
+Multiply each weight by its associated metric and add them all together and that's how you get the rating for a board.
 These weights are what makes one AI different from another AI in my project and they are what get trained in the training process.

 As for training, I chose to use a genetic algorithm.
 I did some looking around on the internet and found that the general structure for